This hidden chapel in the Latin Quarter was designed by the architect of the Arc de Triomphe.

-Did you know that tucked away in the heart of the Latin Quarter is a little-known work by the architect of the Arc de Triomphe?
-The chapel on Rue Lhomond, home to the Congregation of the Holy Spirit, is far more than just a religious building — it features decor reflecting colonial missions.
+Did you know that nestled in the heart of the Latin Quarter is an overlooked masterpiece by the architect of the Arc de Triomphe?
+Serving as the headquarters for the Congregation of the Holy Spirit, the chapel on Rue Lhomond remains largely unknown to the public, yet it houses an extraordinary and remarkable interior.

 Located at 30 Lhomond Street in the 5th arrondissement of Paris, the Chapel of the Congregation of the Holy Spirit (also known as the Spiritans' Chapel) is a hidden gem from the 18th century often overlooked by passersby.
 While its façade blends quietly into the Pantheon neighborhood, its interior tells a broader story—one that extends beyond Paris itself, intertwined with distant missions and global outreach.